Jeremy Laidler: Sydney (2014-2017)

 After being delisted by Carlton, Laidler was signed by the Sydney Swans as a delisted free agent.
 Laidler played his first game for Sydney in the opening round of the 2014 AFL season against Greater Western Sydney.
 In round 8, 2016, Laidler played his 50th game for the club.
 At the conclusion of the 2017 season, he announced his retirement from AFL football.

+Coaching career

+Sydney Swans

+After his retirement from his playing career at the end of 2017, Laidler remained at the Sydney Swans as an assistant coach in the role development coach under senior coach John Longmire before being named Sydney Swans VFL Head Coach, a role he held for five years.

+Greater Western Sydney Giants

+At the end of 2022, Laidler joined the Greater Western Sydney Giants as an assistant coach under senior coach Adam Kingsley.
+At the end of the 2025 AFL season, Laidler departed the GWS Giants.

+Return to Sydney Swans

+At the end of 2025, Laidler returned to Sydney Swans as assistant coach under senior coach Dean Cox.